 Professor Powell continues to dance as a performing artist today and has taught and choreographed her own work in contemporary dance and ballet throughout the US, Australia, Europe and Asia.
 She serves as a volunteer for the NAACP and is on the committee that will organize the International Association of Blacks in Dance Festival in 2014.
 Powell attends conferences regularly for continued education in her artform to bring up to date information, dance techniques and digital technology to her students in the LBCC classroom.
 She has taught classical Ballet at the world renowned “Debbie Allen Dance Academy” in Los Angeles and performed in her production of the “Hot Chocolate Nutcracker” at Royce Hall-UCLA.
 Powell was also be featured in an upcoming article as a leading figure in the community in the Cultural Arts Guide for the Long Beach Business Journal.

-Stretch & Relaxation Syllabus
+Stretch and Relaxation Syllabus - Spring 2018

-Introduction to Dance Syllabus
+Intro to Dance Syllabus

 Rubric for Int.
 Ballet